01xR4in/vbox-server-install/README.md

 - https://linuxiac.com/how-to-setup-and-manage-remote-virtualbox-headless-server/
 - https://forums.virtualbox.org/viewtopic.php?t=60681

-### Probably a bad idea to use this script as yet it needs :
+### Probably a bad idea to use this script because
+- Installing a type 2 hypervisor as server is just a bad idea
+- Yet it still needs :
   - [ ] Error handling
   - [ ] Version detection
   - [ ] Argument passing for easier configuration
   - [ ] Proper documentation

-If you want to improve this project, feel free to create a pull request !
+If you want to improve this project, feel free to create a pull request!